shahab1992/socket-echo-app/README.md

 # socket-echo-app
 This program provides a simple example of libevent and its useful for socket programming either blocking and non blocking

+How to build:
+Simply by running: make all

+Usage:
+To use the program you can simply run the following command in two different terminals:

+1) ./bin/tcp(unix)-echo-server 8080 | /bin/tcp(unix)-non-blocking-echo-server 8080
+2) nc localhost 8080

+After piping some data to nc terminal you can the echo response and enjoy!